Archive

 As the COVID-19 pandemic took root, its uneven impact on the lives of New Yorkers became painfully clear.
 While our city’s well-resourced communities quickly purchased expertise necessary to navigate a changed world, neighborhoods where many of our essential workers live did not have the same access and resources.

 In response, in Spring 2020 the Urban Design Forum and Van Alen Institute tapped into our collective network of architects, designers and engineers.
 By building interdisciplinary partnerships, Neighborhoods Now has supported local organizations leading their communities’ recovery.
-Over three years, the initiative has evolved from rapid, tactical responses to long-term recovery strategies on a wider scale.
+Over three years, the initiative evolved from rapid, tactical responses to long-term recovery strategies on a wider scale.
 Led by community organizations, seven interdisciplinary teams have enlivened and programmed public space, provided technical support to small businesses, and strengthened cultural activities.

-Current Community Partners
+Community Partners

 Funding provided by